Risk for Renal (Kidney) Problems

 What is the risk?

 Chemotherapies, medications, radiation or surgeries may cause changes to kidney function.
 The job of the kidneys is to filter out unnecessary fluid and electrolytes from the body.
-Chemotherapies that have been noted to affect the kidneys include cyclophosphamide, ifosphamide, carboplatin and methotrexate.
+Chemotherapies that have been noted to affect the kidneys include cisplatin, ifosphamide, carboplatin and methotrexate.
 Some cancers require removal of part of or all of a kidney.
 Finally, radiation treatments directed to the abdomen may expose one or both kidneys to radiation.

 Symptoms/When to Call